 Step 3: Configure IAM Roles and Policies

-As part of this integration, ASAPP services will reach out to your AWS account to invoke the lambda functions and access the Kinesis Video Streams.
+As part of this integration, ASAPP services will reach out to your AWS account to invoke the Lambda functions and access the Kinesis Video Streams.

 ASAPP will need to assume a role in your AWS account to access these services.